Rock art of the Iberian Mediterranean Basin: Humans

 There is a much better developed sense of composition in group subjects than in Paleolithic art, and animals running are shown in the "flying gallop" convention that would last in art until after the invention of photography.
 Human figures are also shown with very wide strides, or in a "flying running" posture with legs up to 180 degrees apart.
 The scenes depicted are often moments of drama; dead and dying men and animals are often shown, and sometimes battles between humans, which can include up to 44 figures.
-Scenes of human execution by archers and in one case by hanging also seen; these scenes of conflict seem to come from the later periods of painting, and from a more limited area "around the Gasulla and Valltota gorges" in the province of Castellón.
+Scenes of human execution by archers, and in one case by hanging, can also be seen; these scenes of conflict seem to come from the later periods of painting, and from a more limited area "around the Gasulla and Valltota gorges" in the province of Castellón.

 The archer's bow is given great prominence, as the top weapon of the period; some bows are very large.
 To solve the problem of how to convey the distance between an archer and his distant prey, some sites use a convention of showing the trail of the hunted animal, a sophisticated and effective solution.
 Some scenes with numbers of armed men appear to represent dances, and women are also shown dancing in other scenes, which they seem to have done with their feet still and using only arm and upper-body movements.
 A famous dance scene at the Caves of El Cogul shows eleven women in skirts circling a naked man shown with an erect phallus.

 In the representation of the human body there are drawings of heads with certain characteristics: the pear-shaped, hemispherical and conical.